pen-lang/pen/doc/src/advanced-features/writing-system-packages.md

 This page assumes that you have already read [Packages](/references/language/packages.md).

-> Caveat: Providing bad system packages which do not conform to conventions can break the ecosystem of the language!
+> Caveat: Providing bad system packages which do not conform to conventions can break the ecosystem of Pen!
 In the worst cases, they might make applications malfunction.
 Please be careful to follow the conventions to keep applications maintainable and portable.

 ## Functionalities of system packages